10 Red Flags You Should Never Ignore While Visiting a Nursing Home

 Not only is the look of the residents critical, but also the look and amount of staff.
 Employees coming and going quickly is a red flag and could mean the nursing home has poor management or practices.
 This could also increase the likelihood of medical errors.
 Additionally, ask what the ratio of staff to residents is.
 An understaffed business will cause neglect to the individuals that need care.
 If there are many residents in the building but not many employees, that’s a huge issue.

-4. Call Lights are Unanswered
+4. Call Lights are Unanswered.

 A good indicator of care is by observing call lights outside or above the resident’s doors.
-In a long-term care facility, the call lights will inevitably be going off.
+In a long-term care facility, the call lights will inevitably go off.
 If you can, pick one particular light and see how long it takes before it goes off and how long it takes for someone to assist the resident.

-5.There Are No Abuse Prevention Policies.
+5. There Are No Abuse Prevention Policies.

 6. It Does Not Have Quality Food Services.